Unparalleled experience in breast fat transfer and natural breast augmentation with fat grafting in Sydney

 What are the advantages of breast fat transfer over breast augmentation with implants?

--Small scars less than 1cm, usually hidden in body creases (typically two tiny ones per liposuction site, two in the inframammary breast crease and one in the armpit)
+-Small scars less than 1cm, usually hidden in body creases (typically two per liposuction site, two in the inframammary breast crease and one in the armpit)

--Ability to reshape breasts that are constricted or tuberous (a congenital breast condition) with a scarless release
+-Ability to reshape breasts that are constricted or tuberous (a congenital breast condition) with a release with minimal scarring and with the constriction less likely to recur with interposed fat

 -Ability to match asymmetry much more precisely than with implants if only one breast requires surgery

--Fast recovery (no specific exercise or movement restrictions; recovery is limited only by pain which varies from individual to individual)
+-Fat grafting generally allows for a faster recovery (no specific exercise or movement restrictions);recovery is limited only by pain which varies from individual to individual.
+A recovery from breast implants involves restrictions to upper body exercise for some time.

 -No need for removal or exchange of devices down the track (an implant is not a lifetime device).